webxdc/webxdc-ionic-stencil/readme.md

 - dedicated webxdc-dev tool does not work in github codespaces, because it relies on multiple ports

+- sometimes build gets broken if you run `npm start` and `npm run build` simultaneously. `rm -r www` and do a clean build helps in this case.

 ## run with the simple simulator:

 ```bash